-The second latch was less than two hours later and it was daunting.
-I feared every latch thereafter knowing it was going to be more painful than the last.
+The second latch was less than two hours later and it scared me.
+I didn't even have time to heal.
+I feared every latch thereafter was going to be more painful than the last.

 At around a week of nursing, my nipples were irritated, cracked and bleeding.
 As soon as the wound scabbed, my daughter was ready to nurse again - swallowing the scab and drinking the blood-tainted breast milk as if it tasted normal.